Meridian, Idaho (208) 938-5823

 TURN THE VOLUME UP ON YOUR LIFE

 When your ears are working right, they turn music, voices and noises into vibrations that your brain can comprehend.
 Hearing loss distorts these messages and makes it harder for your brain to understand them.
-If you're experiencing hearing loss, make an appointment at Idaho Ear Audiology in Boise and Twin Falls, ID.
+If you're experiencing hearing loss, make an appointment at Idaho Ear Audiology in Meridian, ID.

 Posted August 30th, 2021

 Do you have to ask people to repeat themselves frequently?
 Have you noticed a constant ringing in your ears?
 Idaho Ear Audiology can help you get to the root of your hearing loss.
-Our experienced ear doctor has offices in Twin Falls and Boise, ID.
+Our experienced ear doctor has offices in Meridian, ID.
 We're always ready to find the hearing loss solution that works best for you.

 Posted July 12th, 2021